 Now, when it comes to nutrition, we all know that the different types of rice have pretty varying nutritional properties.
 However, one thing is definitely stays constant; all the various types of rice are a main source of carbohydrates , the difference being in the Glycemic Index of each strain.

 FUN FACT: Rice contains protein as well!
 In fact, 100g of long grain white rice yields 7g of protein!
 Bet you didn’t know that, did ya?
+Still, rice is definitely not sufficient to meet your daily protein needs, that’s why protein supplements such as whey protein powders are so popular nowadays; check out The Protein Investor for the best prices on whey protein powders today.

 Before we go on, what is the glycemic index?
 Well, basically the Glycemic Index, or GI for short, is a number that is assigned to foods that measures the food’s effect on a person’s blood glucose level.
 A value of 100 represents that the entirety of the carbs in the food will be converted into blood glucose (or blood sugar).
 Basically the ‘fast carbs’ such as white bread and white rice have higher GI values while the ‘slow carbs’ such as whole grains, brown rice, and red rice have comparatively lower GI values.